BYUcs236ta/cs236_Decker_Goodrich/Labs/Lab0.md

 ![](/assets/images/lab/lab0_toolchainFinal.png)

-To Swap between running remote an running locally select the drop-down tab here:
+To Swap between running remote and running locally select the drop-down tab here:

 ![](/assets/images/lab/lab0_dropdown.png)

 and then select the option you want:

 ![](/assets/images/lab/lab0_selectBuildOption.png)

+Remote means your coding being run on the lab machines in the same environment we run you code for the project submission.
+Running locally means that your machine is running the code.

 ---
 ### Part 4 - Hello World Program